-If requests are eligible for problem-solving, the Director will initiate a process that could include mediation, fact-finding or dialogue facilitation.
-At the end of the process, the Director reports to the President and the AfDB Boards regarding any results achieved and any recommendations or comments from relevant parties.
-The President or Boards will then decide whether to accept or reject the recommendations and a summary is made public.
+In the problem-solving phase, the Director will first conduct an eligibility assessment, including determining whether the parties agree to participate in a problem-solving process.
+If eligible, the Director will then initiate a process that could include mediation, fact-finding or dialogue facilitation, between the complainants and AfDB Management, the company and any other interested party.
+At the end of the process, the Director reports to the President and the AfDB Boards on the results of the problem solving, noting whether there are any issues that should be referred for compliance review.
+The President or Boards may either accept or reject the recommendations and a summary is made public.